org-trello/org-trello/README.md

 1. open an org-mode file

 2. Install the key and the token file (`C-c o i` or `M-x org-trello/install-key-and-token`).
-This will open your browser to retrieve the needed informations (`consumer-key` then the `access-token`) and wait for your input in emacs.
+This will open your browser to retrieve the needed information (`consumer-key` then the `access-token`) and wait for your input in emacs.

-*Remark:* This need to be done once and for all until you revoke such token.
+*Remark:* This only needs to be done once, until you revoke the token.

 3. Setup your org-mode file with your trello board (`C-c o I` or `M-x org-trello/install-board-and-lists-ids`).
-This will present you a list of your actual boards.
+This will present you with a list of your actual boards.
 Select the one you want and hit enter.
-This will edit your org-mode file with properties needed.
+This will edit your org-mode file to add the properties needed.

 *Remarks:*
 - This need to be done once for each org-mode file you want to sync with a trello board.
-- You can create directly a board (`C-c o b` or `M-x orgtrello/do-create-board-and-lists`)
+- You can directly create a board (`C-c o b` or `M-x orgtrello/do-create-board-and-lists`)

 Now you are ready to use org-mode as usual.